naroga/foreman/src/AppBundle/Resources/doc/server.md

 Starting the server
 -------------------

+**INFORMATION:**

+If you are already familiar with the Symfony Console, you should know that the default environment has been switched from 'dev' to 'prod' in this project.
+This means that by running the commands in this documentation, you are running the kernel in 'production' mode.
+To use the default 'development' environment, append `--env=dev` to the commands.
+Also, if you make changes to the code, you will need to clear the production cache.

+    php app/console cache:clear

+No need to use `--env=prod`, as this is the default environment.

+---

 The server should be started from the command line, from the Symfony Console application.
 Follow the example below:

     php app/console foreman:processor:start